Skip to Main Content

 Evaluate the reliability of your sources

 Book, article, blog, or website?
 Evaluate all sources with the same criteria.
+They do not, however, directly apply to content generated by artificial intelligence.

 Author